Simple Steps to Stay Healthy

 If you start to feel off or get that “tickle” in your throat, listen to your body.
 Taking quick action can reduce your symptoms, pain, or even keep you from getting the full-blown bug.
 If I’m feeling run down, slightly feverish, or even irritable after knowing I’ve been exposed to illness, these are the steps I follow:

-- Take a shot of organic Bragg’s apple cider vinegar (I take this every few hours until I feel better)
+- And/or take a shot of organic Bragg’s apple cider vinegar (I take this every few hours until I feel better)

-- Increase water intake and Vitamin D drops
+- Increase water intake and potentially Vitamin D drops and a natural source of vitamin C (oranges, for example)

 - Wash hands even more frequently